U54Bioinformatics/PhylinSic_Project/README.md

 3. Run snakemake.

-While in <your directory>, start snakemake by doing something like:
+While in <your directory>, start snakemake by running something like:

 ```
 snakemake --cores 8 --latency-wait 0 --rerun-triggers mtime
 ```

-Hopefully, this will run smoothly.
-Let XXX me know if you run into bugs in the pipeline.
+Hopefully, this will run all the way through without errors.
+If you run into bugs in the pipeline, please let me know.
+XXX

 4. Get results from XXX.